Newtown, Queensland (Toowoomba): Education

-Clifford Park Special School is a special secondary (7-12) school for boys and girls at 19 Rob Street.
+Clifford Park Special School is a special secondary (7–12) school for boys and girls at 19 Rob Street.
 In 2017, the school had an enrolment of 120 students with 33 teachers (28 full-time equivalent) and 51 non-teaching staff (31 full-time equivalent).
 The school has a second campus (the Denise Kable campus) at 58 Ramsay Street in Centenary Heights.

-Our Lady of Lourdes Primary School is a Catholic primary (Prep-6) school for boys and girls at 2 Ascot Street.
+Our Lady of Lourdes Primary School is a Catholic primary (Prep–6) school for boys and girls at 2 Ascot Street.
 In 2017, the school had an enrolment of 378 students with 23 teachers (20 full-time equivalent) and 15 non-teaching staff (7 full-time equivalent).

-St Mary's College is a Catholic primary and secondary (5-12) school for boys at 129 West Street.
+St Mary's College is a Catholic primary and secondary (5–12) school for boys at 129 West Street.
 In 2017, the school had an enrolment of 820 students with 68 teachers (65 full-time equivalent) and 38 non-teaching staff (31 full-time equivalent).

-St Ursula's College is a Catholic secondary (7-12) school for girls at 38 Taylor Street.
+St Ursula's College is a Catholic secondary (7–12) school for girls at 38 Taylor Street.
 In 2017, the school had an enrolment of 633 students with 60 teachers (58 full-time equivalent) and 40 non-teaching staff (34 full-time equivalent).

-The Glennie School is a private primary and secondary (Prep-12) school for girls at 246-248 Herries Street.
+The Glennie School is a private primary and secondary (Prep–12) school for girls at 246–248 Herries Street.
 In 2017, the school had an enrolment of 783 students with 70 teachers (64 full-time equivalent) and 58 non-teaching staff (46 full-time equivalent).

+There are no government secondary schools in Newtown.
+The nearest government secondary schools are Harristown State High School in neighbouring Harristown to the south, Wilsonton State High School in Wilsonton Heights to the north-west, and Toowoomba State High School in Mount Lofty to the north-east.